Google Chrome's 2024 Shift: Preparing for the End of Third-Party Cookies

 “Is 3rd-party cookies going away a scary prospect?
 Yeah, sure.
 But this is an industry built on things we once saw as vital coming and going.
 We survived the introduction and sunset of ETAs, the introduction and sunset of Modified Broad Match, and the early days of “smart” bidding.
 We’ll survive this too and probably be better for it!”

-Chris LaRoche, Director of Small Business Solutions
+Chris LaRoche, Director of SMB Solutions

 “The end of 3rd-party cookies is likely the death knell for all cookies, though it still isn’t clear when 1st-party cookies, which make up much of the value marketers glean from cookie-based tracking, will be removed.
 There will be some data fidelity lost as 3rd-party cookie data, which can capture more insight about a users overall web behavior, is deprecated.
 Many businesses, and their marketing agencies, have been reviewing first-party data collection options and this area will certainly grow in the coming months and years.
 As increases in privacy regulation grow, we’re likely to see more opt-in requirements for tracking.”